3271. BURROWING AND RENIFORM NEMATODE

 3. Visually inspect all plants in lots (species, varieties, containers) to be in accordance with bill of lading.
 All plants must be loaded off truck and made available for inspection.

-5. Where a shipment consists of multiple truckloads from the same source/origin arriving at the nursery on the same or consecutive day, the sampling procedure should be applied to all plant species in the first truck followed by a few random confirmatory samples of the same plant species (approximately 11 subsamples to comprise 1 composite sample) from the other trucks.
-If there are different plant species in the other trucks then the sampling protocol should be applied to those.
+5. Where a shipment consists of multiple truckloads from the same source/origin arriving at the nursery on the same or consecutive day, the sampling procedure must be applied to all plant species in the first truck followed by a few random confirmatory samples of the same plant species (approximately 11 subsamples to comprise 1 composite sample) from the other trucks.
+If there are different plant species in the other trucks then the sampling protocol must be applied to those.

 1. Collect subsamples from randomly selected plants.